Bas Rutten: 1996

-On 16 May 1996 Rutten defended his title before Frank Shamrock in their third match, which was also for Shamrock's interim King of Pancrase title.
-Controlling the takedowns as usual, Shamrock gained north-south position several times, but was unable to submit Rutten, and Rutten in turn knocked him down with an open-handed uppercut.
-The two fighters struggled, and even fell off the ring in a failed takedown.
-In midst of the fight, Frank famously taunted Rutten by sticking out his tongue at him during a leglock exchange, which moved Bas to hit him in the face with a close-fisted punch, losing a point by red card as Shamrock expected.
-At the end, however, Rutten won the fight by TKO due to an eye cut, unifying the King of Pancrase belts.
+On 16 May 1996, Rutten defended his title against Frank Shamrock in their third match, which was also for Shamrock's interim King of Pancrase title.
+During the fight, Shamrock gained north-south position several times, but was unable to submit Rutten, and Rutten in turn knocked him down with an open-handed uppercut.
+Frank taunted Rutten by sticking out his tongue during a leglock exchange, causing Bas to hit him in the face with a closed-fisted punch, losing a point by red card.
+Rutten won the fight by doctor's stoppage and ruled TKO due to an eye cut, unifying the King of Pancrase belts.

 Right after his match against Shamrock, Rutten had his rubber match against Jason DeLucia.
-The fight was controversial for DeLucia repeatedly claiming Rutten had hit him with a closed fist, which cost the Dutch fighter a yellow card and later a red card.
-In response, Rutten hit several shots to DeLucia's liver, rupturing it and knocking him out painfully.
+The fight was controversial for DeLucia repeatedly claiming Rutten had hit him with a closed fist, causing Rutten to be issued a yellow card and later a red card.
+In response, Rutten hit several shots to DeLucia's liver, rupturing it.